Kate Robinson

 Why I Became a Therapist

-Life changed drastically for me when as a teenager I suffered a traumatic brain injury and spent several months in the hospital recovering and relearning everything.
+Life changed drastically for me when, as a teenager, I suffered a traumatic brain injury and spent several months in the hospital recovering and relearning everything.
 My recovery was aided by receiving individual counseling which helped me learn how to adapt to all of the emotional and physical changes as well as losses I experienced.
 Professional help put me on the right path and is one of the reasons I decided to become a counselor myself.
 Over the years, I gained confidence and focused my energy on helping others.
-I have been, and continue to be active in the brain injury community as a volunteer and public speaker.
-I was recently invited to be a guest speaker at a Symposium about Traumatic Brain Injury and PTSD in Warsaw, Poland.
-My interests include spending time with my family, gardening, meditation and traveling.
-I am fluent in French and my undergrad degree was in French studies.
+I have been and continue to be active in the brain injury community as a volunteer and public speaker.
+I was recently a guest speaker at a Symposium about Traumatic Brain Injury and PTSD in Warsaw, Poland.
+My interests include spending time with my family, gardening, meditation and hiking.
+I am fluent in French and have traveled extensively.
 I love to learn and take advantage of any opportunities to expand my knowledge as a counselor.

 Techniques I Use